Roof Inspection in Denver, CO — Free, Documented, No Pressure

 Valley flashings.
 Roof-to-roof valleys concentrate water flow from two planes into one drainage channel.
 Valley flashings that are improperly installed, lifted, or corroded create a direct path for water intrusion during heavy rain and snowmelt events.

 Skylight perimeter seals.
-Skylights installed without proper flashing systems — or with original sealant that has cracked from UV exposure — are a reliable leak source, particularly in Denver's high-UV environment where sealant degradation is accelerated.
+Skylights installed without proper flashing systems — or with original sealant that has cracked from Denver's high UV exposure — are a reliable leak source.
+Sealant degradation is accelerated at 5,280 feet, making skylight perimeter integrity a priority inspection item in this market.

 Water Management and Drainage